-You cannot set the merge method that appears by default when you open the Merge/Integrate dialog from a stream object or branch mapping, since the merge method
+You cannot set the merge method that appears by default when you open the Merge/Integrate dialog from a stream object or branch mapping, since the merge method for a stream object is always Stream-to-stream and the merge method for a branch mapping is always Branch mapping.

-- Specify how to treat the files that you use to filter a branch mapping: - Source: The files that you include are treated as the source - Target: The files that you include are treated as the target - Remember my last choice: The dialog treats the files the way it did the last time you opened the dialog - Specify which Options tab appears on top when the Merge/Integrate dialog opens: - Resolve and Submit - Filter - Advanced - Remember my last choice - Specify the default Resolve and Submit options: - .
-Add files to pending changelist or Automatically submit after resolving - Automatically resolve files after merging (select one of the resolve methods) - Pending changelist: Default or new - Add previously linked job(s) to the new changelist - Specify whether to Check for opened files and warn prior to merging.
+- Specify how to treat the files that you use to filter a branch mapping: - Source: The files that you include are treated as the source - Target: The files that you include are treated as the target - Remember my last choice: The dialog treats the files the way it did the last time you opened the dialog - Specify which Options tab appears on top when the Merge/Integrate dialog opens:

+- Resolve and Submit - Filter - Advanced - Remember my last choice - Specify the default Resolve and Submit options: - Add files to pending changelist or Automatically submit after resolving - Automatically resolve files after merging (select one of the resolve methods) - Pending changelist: Default or new - · Add previously linked job(s) to the new changelist - Specify whether to Check for opened files and warn prior to merging.